conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

     ``__unix`` is present in both Linux and MacOS.
 Note that this feature is **only fully available on conda 4.10 or above**.
 2.  ``conda-forge.yml``'s :ref:`noarch_platforms` option.
+3. **conda-build 3.25.0 or above** changing the build hash depending on virtual packages used.

 The idea is to generate different noarch packages for each OS needing different dependencies.
 Let's say you have a pure Python package, perfectly eligible for ``noarch: python``, but on Windows